PieKing1215/dr-extract-rs/README.md

 This is not just a dumping tool, everything is loaded into memory and can be accessed directly from your Rust code.

 You must provide your own data.win & audiogroup1.dat file.
-I will not host it myself, nor will I host any extracted assets here.
+I will not host them myself, nor will I host any extracted assets here.

 It might work for other GameMaker 2 games, but I have not tested anything other than the DELTARUNE Chapter 1&2 Demo.

 Based on the documentation here: https://pcy.ulyssis.be/undertale/unpacking-corrected<br>
 (+ some adjustments for the newer version of GM)

-Currently only the game metadata, sounds, spritesheets, and sprites are fully extractable.<br>
+Currently the game metadata, sounds, fonts, spritesheets, and sprites are fully extractable.<br>
 More specifically, these chunks are supported right now:
 - GEN8
 - OPTN